icosalogic/inverter_driver/README.md

 Si5351 clock chip.
 The parts are inexpensive if you want to build your own board, or you can buy an inexpensive breakout board from Adafruit.
-Or you can buy an unbelievably cheap breakout board from AliExpress that appears to be created from Adafruit's open source board design.
+Or, you can buy an unbelievably cheap breakout board from AliExpress that appears to be created from Adafruit's open source board design.
 Our testing was done with the Adafruit Si5351 breakout board.
 We use the Etherkit_Si5351 Arduino library.